Vancouver’s New Airbnb Rules

 “The City’s new short-term rental regulations strike a fair balance for Vancouver residents who rely on income from short-term rentals to help make ends meet, while also recognizing that our first priority has to be making sure that Vancouverites have a secure and affordable place to call home.”

-So what do the new rules say?
+What do the new Airbnb rules say?

 Can I still rent out my whole house?

-A short-term rental can be an entire home, or a room in that home, that is rented for less than 30 consecutive days at a time.
+According to the new Airbnb rules, short-term rental can be an entire home, or a room in that home, that is rented for less than 30 consecutive days at a time.
 However, the home must be your principal residence – the home where you live, as an owner or tenant, and use for bills, identification, taxes, and insurance for more than 6 months of the year.

-Have the new regulations worked?
+Have the new Airbnb regulations worked?

-All signs suggest they have as the number of listed places on Airbnb dropped from over 6,000 prior to April to approximately 3,500 as of September 2018.
+After the Airbnb rules were put in play, all signs suggest they have as the number of listed places on Airbnb dropped from over 6,000 prior to April to approximately 3,500 as of September 2018.

-Are you still eligible to short-term rent?
+Are you still eligible to short-term rent in Vancouver?

 If you are unsure whether your place is classified as a principal residence and thus, eligible for Airbnb rentals, please check on the city’s website.
 Or email the city with your questions at: